Don-Wealth/interactive-rating/README.md

 ## Acknowledgments

 Shout out to my Mentor.
-A Nigerian IT sorcerer @[](https://github.com/Kenechvkwv).
+A Nigerian IT sorcerer [@Kenechukwu Ubesie](https://github.com/Kenechvkwv).
 Thanks for the contribution and insight during this project.